High Availability for IDA Application on Liberty and HAProxy

 mode tcp

-server ida01 <your first node IP>:<port> check
+server ida01 <your first node IP>:<HTTPS port> check

-server ida02 <your second node IP>:<port> check
+server ida02 <your second node IP>:<HTTPS port> check